-Examining a cross section of literature from education, anthropology, and sociology, certain dispositions are identified for teachers who would be most effective in working with children and families in poverty.
-The teachers and anyone who has contact with this population can make or break the effectiveness of learning simply by their interactions.
+Examining a cross-section of literature from education, anthropology, and sociology, certain dispositions are identified for teachers who would be most effective in working with children and families in poverty.
+The teachers and anyone who has contact with this population can make or break the effectiveness of learning simply through their interactions.
 Taking this premise in mind, recruitment and selection of interns needs to be very comprehensive.
-Recruitment will be from universities, junior colleges and seniors in high school.
-These institutions will be contacted to locate student who are interested in Early Childhood profession or related fields.
+Recruitment will be from universities, junior colleges, and seniors in high school.
+These institutions will be contacted to locate students who are interested in the Early Childhood profession or related fields.
 Once those interested are identified there will be three screening tools used for selecting the final candidates.

 RECRUITMENT AND SELECTION

 The first tool is Haberman’s Survey from the Haberman Foundation.
 This computer survey has several categories researched and field tested to show those persons best suited to work with children in poverty.
 It follows the concept in the book Star Teacher of Children in Poverty by Haberman.

 This tool will give an overview of the data about the candidates ability to implement the elements of quality teaching.